 Saratoga Hot Springs is a local warm spring, located in Saratoga Springs, Utah right on the NW edge of Utah Lake.
 It's is about 20 x 30 ft in size, and very shallow around 1-2 feet deep, surrounding by tall lakeside grass.
-This spring is on the lukewarm side, but I've been told that if you dig your feet deeper into the mud it's hotter.

 Red Hill Hot Springs is a popular soaking destination in central Utah, in Monroe.
 It consists of four pools, all fed by one very hot water source on top of the mound above the pools.
 Because this hot springs is free (and also on private property), it gets very crowded especially on weekends.
 The owners allow people to visit as long as the place is cleaned up after and not destroyed.
 This is a great place for families looking for a really nice hot springs that you don't have to hike it.